Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *if you spawn underground, Mine up in the top left corner*
 * Setup your preferred Bed Platform: [Obsidian]() | [Full Block]() | [Slab]()
 	* *run away in your preferred Perch direction (N/S or E/W)*
-		* *note: your Bed Platform position will need to change, based on your chosen Perch Direction*
+		* *your Bed Platform position might need to change, based on your chosen Perch Direction*
 * if you have 2+ Pearls, and you don't plan on doing [Half-Bow]():
 	* Pearl up to the highest Obsidian Tower in the direction you chose, build up until you reach y = 122
 * Turn on Entity Hitboxes *(F3 + B)* to help with One-Cycling the Dragon